USS CONNECTICUT SSN 22

 November 30, USS Connecticut departed homeport for a scheduled western Pacific deployment.

-January 30, 2012 SSN 22 recently pulled into Changi Naval Base for a port visit to Singapore.
+January 30, 2012 SSN 22 recently moored at Berth 5, Changi Naval Base for a liberty port visit to Singapore.

 March 9, The Connecticut pulled into Commander, Fleet Activities Yokosuka for a 10-day port call.